A NARRATIVE OF IDEAS

-All these elements exist in one single room to present us with a complete mental picture of the spiritual and intellectual forces at the Pope’s command.
+All these elements exist in one single room in the Vatican in Rome to present us with a complete mental picture of the spiritual and intellectual forces at the Pope’s command.
 Together, they summarize the totality of significant thought dominant in the world of ideas in the early sixteenth century.

 Such narratives of idea are rare in art — though there are some significant examples: Thomas Cole’s The Course of Empire and Piet Mondrian’s Victory Boogie-Woogie, for example.
 But none shows the complex thoroughness of Raphael’s paintings in the Stanza.

-Few other works show such a diversity and inclusion of beliefs: Christians and Jews, pagans, Avicenna and Zoroaster.
+Few other works show such a diversity and inclusion of beliefs: Christians and Jews, pagans, a Moslem and a Zoroastrian.
 Though the leading figures are almost all male, at least two women are included, not as personifications of an abstract idea, but as historical figures of high accomplishment (Sappho and Hypatia).